muquit/go-xbuild-go/README.md

 something has changed.
 I got tired of dealing with GoReleaser's complexity when I only release software occasionally.
 When I release every 6-12 months or so, GoReleaser's config often needs updates due to changes.
 This simple program just works.
+Hope you will find it useful and fun to use.

 This is a [Go](https://go.dev/) port of my bash script https://github.com/muquit/go-xbuild